 #1 DXCC Honor Roll (all DXCC countries worked and confirmed), SSB and Mixed.

-Below, left to right: JY1 King Hussein qsl card, #1 Honor Roll DXCC plaque, automobile license plate, All Oblast Award from USSR (basic 100 oblast certifciate, 150 and All Oblast endorsements):
+Photo below, left to right: JY1 King Hussein qsl card, #1 Honor Roll DXCC plaque for SSB and Mixed, New Jersey automobile license plate with my callsign, All Oblast Award-SSB from USSR (basic 100 oblast certifciate, 150 oblast and All Oblast endorsements):

 DXCC #1 Honor Roll, Phone and Mixed: